AninditaBasu/indica/docs/api_rv.md

 # Rig Veda API

-Metadata of all the verses in the Rig Veda.
+Metadata of all the verses in Rig Veda.
 Contains info on poets, gods, their categories, and the poetic meters.

 !!! danger "Timeout"